whitneyburton/portfolios/students/1806-front/chris-chateau/template.md

 * [IdeaBox Evaluation](https://github.com/turingschool/front-end-submissions-public/blob/master/1806/mod-1/idea-box/casey-chris.md)

 * Casey's Feedback: ```It was a pleasure to work on IdeaBox with Chris.
 He is a great developer with a quick mind.
 Our working styles were similar, and we completed the project without any interpersonal problems.
 I appreciated Chris' even-keeled demeanor and patience.
 My understanding of JavaScript improved ten-fold because of his willingness to slow his pace along the way and make sure I understood the concepts we were working on before moving on.
 Chris would make a natural and productive addition to any team, and I'd be happy to work with him again.
 Chris and I made a natural pair, but one thing we could have done better is share the load of who's 'driving' when we worked together.
-He understood the concepts more quickly and I would have benefitted from having 'driven' a bit more so I could go a bit more slowly and digest the concepts at my speed.```
+He understood the concepts more quickly and I would have benefited from having 'driven' a bit more so I could go a bit more slowly and digest the concepts at my speed.```

 ## D: Professional Skills